MathCodeLabHub/MathCodeLab.Level1/StudentResources/Puzzles/factorial-trailing-zeros.md

 2. Player 2 guesses how many zeros its factorial has
 3. Use the program to check who's right!

+## Cool Science Facts About Factorials! 🔬

+Did you know factorials show up in amazing places in science?
+Here are some fun examples:

+### In Physics ⚛️
+- **Particle Physics**: To calculate how many ways particles can arrange themselves
+- **Quantum States**: Helps count possible arrangements of electrons in atoms
+- **Statistical Mechanics**: Used to calculate probability distributions of particles

+### In Biology 🧬
+- **DNA Combinations**: Factorials help calculate possible arrangements of DNA sequences
+- **Cell Division**: Used to model growth patterns in cell populations
+- **Protein Folding**: Helps understand possible shapes proteins can take

+### In Chemistry 🧪
+- **Molecular Arrangements**: Calculates possible arrangements of atoms in molecules
+- **Reaction Pathways**: Used to count possible ways chemicals can react
+- **Crystal Structures**: Helps understand possible arrangements in crystal lattices

+### In Astronomy 🌟
+- **Planet Orbits**: Used in calculations for possible stable orbital configurations
+- **Star Formation**: Helps model how stars form in different patterns
+- **Galaxy Clusters**: Used in calculating probability of galaxy arrangements

 ## Remember 💡

 - Factorials grow very fast!